 Gain practical experience and develop specialist skills that give you an advantage in the job market.

-120 hours of logged experience working in industry
+120 hours of logged experience in an appropriate workplace environment

 Skills and knowledge to start your own small farriery business